TRIPURA RAHASYA

 the worse.
 They dared not challenge him afterwards.
 Their

-rancour, however, remained, and they could not resist their
+rancour, however, remained, and they could not resist

 longing for revenge.
 They seized their opportunity when